Durham University: Libraries

 In 2012 the university, together with the British Library and Durham Cathedral, purchased Europe's oldest intact book, the St Cuthbert Gospel, for the nation for £9 million.
 It is displayed equally in London and Durham, being shown at the university's Palace Green Library for the first time as part of the Lindisfarne Gospels Durham exhibition in 2013.

-In addition to the central library system, many colleges maintain their own libraries, such as the Bettenson, Brewis, Williams and Fenton Libraries of St Chad's College, which contain over 38,000 volumes.
+In addition to the central library system, many colleges maintain their own libraries, such as the Bettenson, Brewis, Williams and Fenton Libraries of St Chad's College, which contain more than 38,000 volumes.
 Durham staff and students can also access the libraries of Durham Cathedral and Ushaw College.
 Some departments, such as classics and ancient history, also have their own libraries.

-In February 2017, the university announced a £2 million investment to establish the first residential research library at a UK university in collaboration with Ushaw College and Durham Cathedral and offering access to the collections of all three institutions.
+In February 2017, the university announced a £2 million investment to establish the first residential research library at a UK university, in collaboration with Ushaw College and Durham Cathedral and offering access to the collections of all three institutions.